 Spanish-speaking driver, private accommodation, shared transportation: $270 USD per person

 English-speaking guide, private accommodation, shared transportation: $375 USD per person

-Private transportation, private accommodation, customizable itinerary English-speaking guide included in price: $1,400 USD total (not per person)
+Private transportation, private accommodation (double rooms in hostels), customizable itinerary English-speaking guide included in price: $1,600 USD total price per group (1-6 people)

 Places you’ll visit on Day 1: